By Thomas Perry

 DCMA Public Affairs

-As the East Coast prepares for its first 2018 hurricane, Defense Contract Management Agency’s Mission Assurance office is encouraging team members to visit its Emergency Resources page for guidance.
+As the nation prepares for another hurricane, Defense Contract Management Agency’s Mission Assurance office is encouraging team members to visit its Emergency Resources page for guidance.

 The 2017 Atlantic hurricane season reflected the duality of the human experience.
 Mother Nature violently struck multiple U.S. and international communities causing loss of life, property damage and post-storm suffering for many survivors.
 However, that violence inspired humanity’s global community to volunteer time and money to combat the destructiveness.